Getting Started with Dyslexia Tutoring

 of where you live, here is our recommended path for finding a tutor:

-Full disclosure: we are now an affiliate of WyzAnt because we believe they can help parents and students find the kinds of tutors best suited for a dyslexic student.
+A service like WyzAnt can help parents and students find the kinds of tutors best suited for a dyslexic student.
 Specifically, they supply in-person tutors and specific details on the teaching methods used.
 For example you can search for a tutor trained in the Orton-Gillingham approach.
 Finally, their tutors have been pre-screened; the company is certified by the Better Business Bureau and you can read tutor reviews written by students or parents.
 That's not bad.
+Full disclosure: we are now an affiliate of WyzAnt.

-Still, there is no guarantee of finding a good tutor and you will still have to do all the usual due dilligence in screening a tutor (see below for some suggestions).
+Even with such a service, there is no guarantee of finding a good tutor and you will have to do all the usual due dilligence in screening (see below for some suggestions).
 The Dyslexia Reading Well is not responsible for poor experiences or results from any tutoring.

 Yes, but we've scoured all the best sites that contain lists including the International Dyslexia Association Provider Directory and concluded that they are totally inadequate for serving the huge need that exists.
 There just aren't enough tutors in those lists.